 KAIST will only check that you have satisfied the KAIST requirements before you can receive your KAIST master degree.
 The partner university likewise checks that you have satisfied their graduation requirement.

-Below are the KAIST CS graduation requirements that were current at the time of writing (last update in August 2015).
+Below are the KAIST CS graduation requirements that were current at the time of writing (last updated in April 2018).
 It is your responsibility to check that these are still correct for your situation!

 We then take a quick look at the requirements of the partner universities.
 More information in detail of graduation requirements and courseworks is available in here.